Tsolval/destiny5e/Hunter.md

 In the end, doesn't it all come down to you and your gun?

 Don't see much else to say about it.
 That's just truth.

 #### Super Ability - [Golden Gun](http://destiny-grimoire.info/#Card-301140)
 Draw a hand cannon burning with Solar Light and loaded with three rounds of sunfire.
 Aim steady and keep your wits about you.
 You are a Gunslinger, and this is what you live for.

-At level 3, you can spend 50 Light from your Super Ability pool to summon a flaming hand cannon which lasts for 5 rounds or until it has fired 3 shots.
-Golden Gun has a range of 30/90.
-In addition to your dexterity modifier and proficiency bonus, this weapon has a +2 to its attack and deals 8d12 Solar damage on a hit, plus dexterity and proficiency modifiers.
+At level 3, you can spend 50 Light from your super ability pool to summon a flaming hand cannon which lasts for 5 rounds or until it has fired 3 shots.
+Golden Gun has a range of 40/120.
+In addition to your Dexterity modifier and proficiency bonus, this weapon has a +2 to its attack and deals 8d12 + Dexterity modifier in Solar damage.

 At level 8, you can choose one of the following additional features for your Golden Gun.

 Feature | Description | Benefit
 :---|:---|:---
-**Deadeye:** | Significantly increases the accuracy of Golden Gun. | Attack bonus increases from +2 to +5 **Combustion:** | Killing enemies with Golden Gun causes them to explode after about one second. | The victim explodes violently, dealing 5d6 splash damage to creatures within 20 feet as if it were a grenade.
+**Deadeye:** | Significantly increases the accuracy of Golden Gun. | Attack bonus increases from +2 to +5 **Combustion:** | Killing enemies with Golden Gun causes them to explode after about one second. | The victim explodes violently, dealing splash damage as if it were a grenade.
 **Gunfighter:** | Reduces the cooldown of Golden Gun, allowing it to be used more often. | Cost reduced to 40 light.

 #### Throwing Knife